GENERAL CAMPING FAQS:How big is a campsite?

 READ YOUR PACKET THOROUGHLY!!!

 Bring everything in your packet with you!
-Put on your CAMPING wristband(s), hang your Parking Pass on YOUR REARVIEW MIRROR and don’t forget your FESTIVAL Tickets.
+Put on your CAMPING wristband(s), place your camping car sticker on the driver’s side top INSIDE your windshield and don’t forget your FESTIVAL Tickets.
 Once you arrive at Cal Jam 17 Music Festival, the signs and staff will direct you to the campgrounds.Do we have to buy a Parking Pass?

 No – Camping packages include space for ONE car or RV within a campsite.
 Every vehicle entering our campgrounds MUST have a camping pass.
 Secondary vehicles will not be allowed to enter the campgrounds but there will be auxiliary parking.How do I know where to park at the festival?